DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 .. code-block:: bash

-    ./integration_tests.py prepare-environment
+    ./integration_tests.py prepare-environment [FLAGS]
     ./integration_tests.py install-server

-which will give you a full dockerized server setup (`docker container ls` will list the created container, and you can see what's going on inside with the standard `docker exec -it server /bin/bash`).
+which (in some minutes) will give you a fully dockerized server setup (`docker container ls` will list the created container, and you can see what's going on inside with the standard `docker exec -it server /bin/bash`).
 Now, suppose that you want to run `WorkloadManagementSystem/Test_JobDB.py`.
 You can run it with:

 .. code-block:: bash